Rui Sinel de Cordes

 Rui Vasco Pereira Sinel de Cordes (Lisbon, Santa Isabel, 13 February 1980), is a Portuguese author, comedian and television host.
-Apart from being one of the pioneers of black humour in Portugal, he is also the director and host of several successful TV shows.
+Apart from claiming to being one of the pioneers of black humor in Portugal, black humor has been part of Portuguese humor for decades before him.
+He was also the director and host of several TV shows with mixed results.

 Early life

 Son of Vasco Rui da Cruz Sinel de Cordes and Maria de Fátima Pereira, he was born on 13 February 1980 at the Curry Cabral hospital.
 His parents got divorced when he was 3 years old.